NisoD/nisod/README.md

 ---
 # Hi, I'm Daniel 👋

 Welcome to my GitHub profile!
-I'm a second-year computer science student passionate about data science and deep learning.
+I'm a third-year computer science student passionate about NLP and deep learning.
 I love creating standout projects in C++ and Python and can tolerate some JavaScript.

 ## 🔭 Projects I'm Working On
 - **[LLM-EVAL](https://github.com/eliyahabba/LLM-Evaluation/)**: Collaborating with [Eliya Habba](https://github.com/eliyahabba) as a research assistant to evaluate the performance LLMs on MCQ datasets, focusing on the impact of template variations on their responses.